Unemployment Insurance Fraud Is A Felony!

 - Newly hired and re-hired employees are reported to DES on a weekly basis.

-- Overpaid benefits may be recovered by diverting your Arizona income tax refund.
+- Overpaid benefits may be recovered by diverting your Arizona and/or Federal income tax refund.

 - Not reporting earnings can result in legal action.